-What is gloss?
 Wilcox describes gloss used for sign language transcription as follows:

 Glossing is the practice of writing a morpheme-by-morpheme 'translation' using English words.
 Glosses indicate what the individual parts of the native word mean.
 Glosses do not provide a true translation, which would instead use appropriate English ways of saying "The same thing."

 For example, German Es geht mir gut may be glossed as "It goes to-me good" (the hyphenated gloss "to-me" indicates that it refers to a single word in the original).
 A true English translation of this expression would be something like, "I'm doing fine."
 Ref

-Below is a list of some conventional and few modified symbols, their examples and explanation.
-The Handspeak site uses a video illustration whereever possible, along with glosses.
+Below is a list of some conventional and few modified symbols, their examples, and explanation for this site.

 capital letters.
 An English gloss in capital letters represents an ASL word or sign.
 It is known as gloss.
 Remember this is not a translation.
 It is only an approximate representation of the ASL sign itself, not necessarily a meaning.

 The hyphen - is used to represent a single ASL word/sign when more than one English gloss is used.
 E.g. stare-at (a single ASL word) or GO-to.

 The plus sign ++ at the end of a gloss indicates a number of repetition of an ASL word.
 Eg again++ (signing "again" two more time) meaning "again and again".
 Another example, HELP+++ for "help many/several times" or "help from time to time" depending on the duration of the movement and spatial reference to convey different meanings.

 t or topic is a shortcut for "topicalization", usually with raised eyebrows.

 fs- represents a fingerspelled word.
 Eg fs-ALICE